 Unit 2 - The role of online teaching and learning in a globalized digital economy

-Module 1: DIGITAL EDUCATION

-DISRUPTION - THE ROLE OF ONLINE

-LEARNING AND DIGITAL TECHNOLOGIES
+Module 1: DIGITAL EDUCATION DISRUPTION - THE ROLE OF ONLINE LEARNING AND DIGITAL TECHNOLOGIES

-This project has been funded with support from the European Commission.
+Co-funded by the Erasmus+ Programme of the European Union This project has been funded with support from the European Commission.
 This presentation reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

-Unit 2: The role of online teaching and learning in a globalized digital economy Module 1: Digital Education Disruption - The Role of Online Learning and Digital Technologies - 1.
-The use of digital technologies in online teaching and learning - 2.
+Unit 2: The role of online teaching and learning in a globalized digital economy

+Module 1: Digital Education Disruption - The Role of Online Learning and Digital Technologies

+- 1. The use of digital technologies in online teaching and learning - 2.
 The role of online teaching and learning in a globalized digital economy - 3.
 Digital disruption in higher education